joelmeckert/palo-userid-nps-nxlog/README.md

   - Replace NetBIOS domain name in configuration file with your NetBIOS domain
   - Regular expressions are used to parse and reconstruct the XML, so that it is under the required size and minimizes the data to the User-ID Agent
   - Extranneous entries are discarded rather than forwarded to the User-ID Agent, as per the regular expression(s) in the NXLog configuration file
-## Windows Firewall on User-ID Agent Host
+## Palo Alto User-ID Agent Host
+- Windows Firewall
   - Allow for TCP 514 for inbound syslog
   - TCP is used, as it supports a greater length of syslog packet, and is reliable, as we need this to be a reliable process
-## Palo Alto User-ID Agent
+## Palo Alto User-ID Agent Installation
 - Install User-ID Agent on a domain member server, not a domain controller
 - RADIUS Connect, Syslog configuration, replace NBDOMAIN with NetBIOS domain
   - Event regex